theodi/quirkafleeg/README.md

 Project Quirkafleeg is the ODI's next-generation web publishing platform, mostly built atop GDS's excellent work on gov.uk.

-At this point, it's mainly a single script that sets up a working collection of six gov.uk applications, which together let you write, review, and publish information onto the frontend site.
+At this point, it's mainly a single script that sets up a working collection of seven gov.uk applications, which together let you write, review, and publish information onto the frontend site.